jpc20/rails_engine/README.md

 ## Rails Engine API

 ### Overview
-Rails Engine is a 1 week project completed in Module 3 of the back-end program at Turing School of Software and Design.
+Rails Engine is a 1 week project completed by [Jack Cullen](https://github.com/jpc20) in Module 3 of the back-end program at Turing School of Software and Design.

 ### Setup